ItaiAxelrad/hurricane-forecast-verification/README.md

 ##### Methodology

 One of the main models utilized throughout the United States is the Geophysical Fluid Dynamics Laboratory (GDFL) Forecast-oriented Low Ocean Resolution (FLOR) model.
 GFDL models have been utilized in the United States since 1995.
 In the studies performed by Murakami et al., the FLOR model was coupled with statistical probabilities of hurricane paths in order to predict hurricane paths and intensities from 1980-2014.
 FLOR is a dynamic model with meshed land, ice, and sea components.
 The FLOR model is composed of 32 vertical layers, however all initial conditions are based on oceanic and oceanic ice conditions.
 In this sense, the ocean is the main driver for the model, however the model also measures atmospheric fluxes, which take into account the precipitation and wind fluxes that can occur during a hurricane.
-FLOR models contribute to the North American Multi-Model Ensemble (NMME) databases and data utilized by the National Hurricane Center (NHC), and are one of the few models that can accurately predict hurricane intensity.
+FLOR models contribute to the North American Multi-Model Ensemble (NMME) databases and data utilized by the National Hurricane Center, and are one of the few models that can accurately predict hurricane intensity.
 Coupled with statistical “best-track” models provided by NHC, the FLOR model can provide a step by step analysis of the track and corresponding intensities of certain hurricane events.
 Murakami et al. utilized four different clusters managed by an algorithm in order to analyze the accuracy of the model in different regions (Murakami et al., 2016).

 ##### Results